-5.22 The policy identifies two community facilities (buildings and land) in the Parish that will be protected from a change of use in line with CS Policy CP3.
+- 5.22 The policy identifies two community facilities (buildings and land) in the Parish that will be protected from a change of use in line with CS Policy CP3.
 It also encourages proposals to enable the facilities to remain viable community assets.
 The Use Class Order of September 2020 now deems such uses as either Class F2 ('Local Community Uses') or in the case of the church, F1 ('Religious institutions').
-Pubs are now deemed 'sui generis' (i.e. not included in any class of uses).

-5.23 Buratta's, an independently run restaurant and bar, is a very important part of Ruscombe life, 82% of survey responders agreed that a local pub is an important part of community life.
-Buratta's is sustainable and should be protected from unnecessary loss because it provides an excellent location for social, family, business and political functions related to the area, as well as usual restaurant and bar facilities including children's play equipment in the garden.

-5.24 St James Church plays an important part of life for followers of the Christian religion and has well attended services and is a very popular choice for those wanting a church wedding, Christening or funeral.
-It is Grade I listed and is the central part of Ruscombe Conservation Area.

-5.25 These community facilities within the Parish are therefore valued by the local community and offer a valuable resource to support community life.
-The policy therefore identifies these on the Policies Map, and seeks to avoid their loss, but also recognises that improvements or extensions to some may be necessary to ensure they remain viable.
+Pubs are now deemed 'sui generis' (i.e. not included in any class of uses). - 5.23 Buratta's, an independently run restaurant and bar, is a very important part of Ruscombe life, 82% of survey responders agreed that a local pub is an important part of community life.
+Buratta's is sustainable and should be protected from unnecessary loss because it provides an excellent location for social, family, business and political functions related to the area, as well as usual restaurant and bar facilities including children's play equipment in the garden. - 5.24 St James Church plays an important part of life for followers of the Christian religion and has well attended services and is a very popular choice for those wanting a church wedding, Christening or funeral.
+It is Grade I listed and is the central part of Ruscombe Conservation Area. - 5.25 These community facilities within the Parish are therefore valued by the local community and offer a valuable resource to support community life.
+The policy therefore identifies these on the Policies Map, and seeks to avoid their loss.
+In demonstrating that an existing use is not viable, applicants must produce evidence that genuine and sustained efforts to promote, improve and market the facility at a reasonable value have been undertaken.
+The policy also recognises that improvements or extensions to some may be necessary to ensure they remain viable.
 In these cases, other planning policies will still need to be addressed e.g. heritage.